digint/btrbk/README.md

   * Resolve and trace btrfs parent-child and received-from relationships
   * Display file changes between two backups

-btrbk is designed to run as a cron job for triggering periodic snapshots and backups, as well as from the command line (e.g. for instantly creating additional snapshots).
+Btrbk is designed to run as a cron job for triggering periodic snapshots and backups, as well as from the command line (e.g. for instantly creating additional snapshots).